-How to change the Mac display for the visually impaired
+Visually impaired?
+These accessibility features on Mac will help you out!

 How to reduce motion

-Reducing motion on your Mac is new to macOS Sierra, and it makes animations more subtle.
+Reducing motion on your Mac was added in macOS Sierra, and it makes animations more subtle.
 For instance, when you activate the dashboard, the windows jump instead of slide, and they crossfade back into place.

 - Click the Apple menu on the top left of your screen.